HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 4. **Image Segmentation:** In image processing, MoG can be used to segment images by clustering pixels based on color or intensity values.

-5. **Speech and Signal Processing:** MoG is applied in modeling different sound patterns or signals, aiding in tasks like speaker identification or noise reduction.

 #### **_Advantages_**

 1. **Flexibility:** MoG can model a wide range of data distributions by combining multiple Gaussian components, making it suitable for complex datasets.